 Child Support Enforcement Unit

-The DuPage County State's Attorney's Office is committed to utilize every resource at its disposal to assist those parents who are struggling to raise their children without the support from the absent parent.
+The DuPage County State's Attorney's Office is committed to utilize every resource at its disposal to assist those parents, both men and women, who are struggling to raise their children without the support from the absent parent.
 The Child Support Enforcement Unit works to obtain financial support for their children.

 For those absent parents who willfully refuse to pay support notwithstanding their ability to pay, this office seeks all appropriate sanctions, including jail sentences.